jdiaz713/Learning-HTML-CSS/README.md

 Assignment 5:
   Created a webpage of a Rothko painting.
-  Learned about the CSS Box Model and how each component affects element(s).
+  Learned about the CSS Box Model and how each component affects the element(s).
 Utilized both filter and transform CSS properties to blur and rotate elements.